 It is the responsibility of the project leader to report on projects.

-We also have a monthly At the Saari Well newsletter where we share information about events and other current issues.
+We also have At the Saari Well newsletter where we share information about events and other current issues.
 If you have not received At the Saari Well yet, you can subscribe it from here.

 We have a Boldness blog which deals, as the name suggests, with being bold: we discuss the meaning of boldness, grant recipients and Saari Fellows and alumni talk about their projects and we also invite others, both friends and strangers, to contribute.
 Please contact our residency coordinator Pirre Naukkarinen if you would like to write.